nodejs/node/doc/api/modules.md

 <!--name=module-->

 Node.js has a simple module loading system.
-In Node.js, files and modules are in one-to-one correspondence.
+In Node.js, files and modules are in one-to-one correspondence (each file is treated as a separate module).
 As an example, `foo.js` loads the module `circle.js` in the same directory.

 The contents of `foo.js`: